History of Barcelona: Muslim Barshiluna

 Moorish forces arrived in the Iberian peninsula in 711, ostensibly to assist Achila II in the civil war which opposed him against Roderic.
 The Arabs saw in the civil war an opportunity to invade the Iberian peninsula, and won the victory at the Battle of Guadalete, owing to the treachery of a part of the Visigothic army, which had been persuaded to change sides by the partisans of Achila.

 The throne of Achila was usurped in 713 in favour of Ardo, and from 716 to 718, the new governor of Al-Andalus, Al-Hurr ibn Abd al-Rahman al-Thaqafi, suppressed Christian resistance in virtually all of Visigothic Hispania, and quickly expanded the territory under Moorish control as far as the Pyrenees.
 After the conquest and devastation of Tarraco in 717, Barchinona surrendered peacefully and was hence spared from major destruction.
-The vestigial Visigothic kingdom ruled by Ardo (713-720) in Septimania was conquered by the invading Arabs in 720.
+The vestigial Visigothic kingdom ruled by Ardo (713–720) in Septimania was conquered by the invading Arabs in 720.

 Muslim rule in Barshiluna (also transliterated as Medina Barshaluna, Madinat Barshaluna, Bargiluna and Barxiluna) lasted roughly 85 years.
 While the cathedral was converted into a mosque and taxes levied on non-Muslims, religious freedom and civil government was largely respected.
 The local Walī was mostly concerned with military matters; the count and the local bishop generally had day-to-day control of the local population.

-Barcelona in the Spanish March
+The County of Barcelona

 Louis the Pious, son of Charlemagne, captured Barcelona in 801 after a siege of several months.
 It was to be the most southerly gain of territory from the Moors as he was pushed back from Tortosa, and the rivers Llobregat and Cardener marked the boundaries of the Carolingian possessions.
 The border regions were organised into the Spanish Marches (Marca Hispanica), administered by a number of counts appointed by the King, until Charles the Bald formally converted the territory into the hereditary County of Barcelona in 865.

 The first Carolingian Counts of Barcelona were little more than royal administrators, but the position steadily gained in power and independence from the central rule with the weakening of the Carolingian kings.
 At the same time, several of the counties of the Spanish Marches came to be ruled by the same individual.
 The last Count of Barcelona to be appointed by the Carolingian authorities was Wilfred the Hairy (Guifré el Pelós) at the Assembly of Troyes in 878: